-More recent work by Schroeder et al. has achieved Stage 3 validation of the Level 2 Terra MODIS fire product using 2500 ASTER scenes distributed globally and acquired from 2001 through 2006 (Figure 10).
-The results of this exhaustive effort will be published in a forthcoming paper.
+More recent work described has achieved Stage 3 validation of the Level 2 Terra MODIS fire product using 2500 ASTER scenes distributed globally and acquired from 2001 through 2006 (Figure 9).
+See Giglio et al. (2016) for details.

-Figure 10: Spatial coverage and distribution of 2,500 ASTER scenes (red patches) used in the Stage 3 validation of MOD14.
-Image courtesy of Wilfrid Schroeder.
+Figure 9: Spatial coverage and distribution of ASTER scenes (red patches) used in the Stage 3 validation of MOD14.

-5.2 Other Validation
+6.2 Other Validation

-Independent validation of the Terra and Aqua MODIS active fire products without ASTER has been performed by de Klerk (2008) and Hawbaker et al. (2008).
+Independent validation of the Collection 5 Terra and Aqua MODIS active fire products without ASTER has been performed by de Klerk (2008) and Hawbaker et al. (2008).
 These approaches have at least two advantages over ASTER-based methods: 1) They can be applied to both MODIS sensors (not just the Terra MODIS), and 2) they are not restricted to the near-nadir portion of the MODIS swath.

-&lt;sup>4http://landval.gsfc.nasa.gov/ProductStatus.php?ProductID=MOD14
+4http://landval.gsfc.nasa.gov/ProductStatus.php?ProductID=MOD14

-6 Caveats and Known Problems
+7 Caveats and Known Problems

-6.1 Caveats
+7.1 Caveats

-6.1.1 Fire Pixel Locations vs. Gridded Fire Products
+7.1.1 Fire Pixel Locations vs. Gridded Fire Products